-ENG-60A2 - English Fundamentals: 1 unit Grammar and Usage
+ENG-60A2 - English Fundamentals: Grammar and Usage 1 unit Prerequisite: None.

 Develops students' grammar and usage skills to basic-level performance.
 One of a four-part series that equates with English 60A.
 Courses in this series may be taken in any order.
 18 hours lecture and 4.5 hours laboratory.
 (Non-degree credit course.
 Pass/No Pass only.)